inkeep/vercel-slackbot/README.md

 # Custom Inkeep Slackbot with Node.js and Vercel

-This is an example repo on how to deploy your own fully customizble Slackbot that uses Inkeep.
+An example repo on how to deploy your own fully customizable Slackbot that uses Inkeep.

+> [!NOTE]
-To add the official Inkeep Slackbot to your workspace, you can instead follow these docs here [https://docs.inkeep.com/integrations/slack/community](https://docs.inkeep.com/integrations/slack/community).
+> To add the official Inkeep Slackbot to your workspace, you can instead follow these docs here [https://docs.inkeep.com/integrations/slack/community](https://docs.inkeep.com/integrations/slack/community).

 ### Environment Variables